cs106l/textbook/src/02-cpp-fundamentals/05-pointers-and-memory.md

 delete ptr;
 ```

 which frees the memory pointed to by `ptr`.
 Calling `delete` on a pointer not previously returned by `new` is invalid, as is attempting to `delete` the same pointer twice.
 The one exception to this rule is `nullptr`: `delete`ing `nullptr` is always valid and does nothing.
-Failing to `delete` pointer that was allocated with `new` will not cause your program to crash, but will lead to a <abbr title="When dynamically allocated memory (via new) is not properly deallocated (delete), leading to wasted memory that remains inaccessible until the program terminates">**memory leak**</abbr>, causing your program to use more memory than it requires.
+Failing to `delete` a pointer that was allocated with `new` will not cause your program to crash, but will lead to a <abbr title="When dynamically allocated memory (via new) is not properly deallocated (delete), leading to wasted memory that remains inaccessible until the program terminates">**memory leak**</abbr>, causing your program to use more memory than it requires.

 Often times, we don't want to allocate space for a single object, but for multiple objects at a time.
 C++ supports this through **array allocations** and `operator new[]`: